 To facilitate remote learning, students can access multiple educational applications—such as G Suite, Microsoft O365, and Zoom—using secure central accounts.
 Schools should ensure their students have their DOE student accounts.

-Blended Learning Supports
+For Students in Blended Learning

 Blended learning adds technology, resources, and flexibility to personalize instruction.
 Students will maximize learning time as more digital content and innovative data resources become available.

 The DOE will provide supports to schools on: